 Ninja swords are a very popular occurrence nowadays.
 We can see these swords practically everywhere, especially in popular culture.
-Movies and anime often show ninjato swords as these deadly weapons, although there is still a common misconception that ninjas used curved blades.
-Shinobis usually used ninjatos, which were straight blades, and very different from katanas.
+Movies and anime often show Ninjato swords as these deadly weapons, although there is still a common misconception that ninjas used curved blades.
+Shinobis usually used Ninjato, which were straight blades, and very different from katanas.

 In many ways, it was similar to a katana’s handle, although far sturdier and usually decorated with colors.
 Brown and red were a common occurrence.

 Zanbato swords stem all the way back to the 3rd century BC.
 They are originally based on Chinese Zhanmadao swords, which were anti-cavalry swords.
 And Zanbato swords were made for specifically this usage – against cavalries.